Skekdog/TT3-Docs/docs/Classes/Round.md

 ### SetPhase

-Changes the phase of the round, for a specified duration.
+Changes the phase of the round, for a specified duration, with an optional callback.
+Preparing, playing, and highlights phases have default callbacks; intermission and waiting do not.

 #### Parameters